The Process of Induction

 No; certainly not.

 Then, Theaetetus, perception and knowledge could never be the same.

 Evidently not, Socrates; and indeed now at last it has been made perfectly clear that knowledge is something different from perception.

 But surely we did not begin our conversation in order to find out what knowledge is not, but what it is.
 However, we have progressed so far, at least, as not to seek for knowledge in perception at all, but in some function of the soul, whatever name is given to it when it alone and by itself is engaged directly with realities.

 That, Socrates, is, I suppose, called having opinion.

 It is common to think that knowledge requires the knower be in a special position with respect to the proposition he knows.
-Sometimes this point is expressed by saying that knowledge requires justification, but for Aristotle what one might ordinarily accept as justification in such cases is insufficient.
-The doctor with experience might be able to point to the success he has had in treating patients he discriminates in terms of a certain way they all look, but Aristotle thinks that for "knowledge" (ἐπιστήμη) it is necessary to grasp the universal and intelligible features that underlie experience and figure in the account of what the disease is and why the treatment is successful.
+Sometimes this is expressed by saying that knowledge requires justification, but for Aristotle what one might ordinarily accept as justification is insufficient.
+The practitioner can point to past success in treating patients whose disease he identifies in terms of a certain way they all look, but this is not enough for what Aristotle calls "knowledge."
+He thinks that one must grasp the intelligible features that underlie the sensible and figure in the account of what the disease is and why the treatment is successful.

-The battle metaphor Aristotle uses in II.19 of the Posterior Analytics is not easy to interpret, but it suggests that Aristotle supposes that "reason" does not grasp universals one by one in isolation and thus that this grasp does not take place without the advent of "knowledge" (ἐπιστήμη) and thus the possession of demonstrations that exhibit necessary connections between universals.
+The "battle metaphor" Aristotle uses in II.19 of the Posterior Analytics is exceedingly difficult to interpret, but it suggests that he thinks that the reason human beings acquire in the process of induction does not grasp universals one by one in isolation.
+If this is right, then this grasp of universals does not take place without the advent of "knowledge" (ἐπιστήμη) of the necessary connections of consequence and incompatibility between these universals.

 Perseus Digital Library: